OGStudio/site-opengamestudio/en/news/2025-03_cld_ctx-gen.md

-I never really took time to explain what Context is, so here's a very short explanation: Context is very close to
-[a store in Redux][store].
-I'm afraid this is not yet the time to explain Context in details because I don't yet have a good argument why you need Context.
+I never really took time to explain what Context is, so here's a very short explanation: Context is very close to [Store in Redux][store].
+I'm afraid this is not yet the time to explain Context in detail because I don't yet have a good argument why you need Context.
 Once that time comes I do it.

 Now let's get back to the Context generation.
 Here's how LHA's YML for Context looks like: ([entities.yml][entities]):